Statue of Trajan, Tower Hill: Description

+History

 The statue was installed in 1980 as a bequest from P. B. "Tubby" Clayton, the vicar of All Hallows-by-the-Tower.
 The Museum of London believes the figure to have been recovered from a scrapyard in Southampton in the 1920s, and notes that its head does not match its body.
 There is no information presented at the site about the sculptor.

 It is a cast of a late 1st century statue found in Minturno, which is on display at the National Archaeological Museum in Naples.
 The upper part of the head is the result of restoration; other casts are in Rome (at the via dei Fori Imperiali and Museum of Roman Civilization), Ancona and Benevento.

 Trajan presided over the second-greatest military expansion in Roman history, after Augustus, leading the empire to attain its maximum territorial extent by the time of his death.
 He never himself visited Britain.